 The high heat output of steam and diesel locomotives made them a perfect candidate for the heat resistant properties of asbestos heat insulation.
 Boilers, steam pipes, hot water lines, and refrigeration units were common applications of asbestos heat wrap and insulation.
 Regular maintenance involved the removal and replacement of asbestos insulation; exposing workers to airborne asbestos fibers.

 Appliance shops, where older asbestos-containing consumer products are dismantled and repaired.

-Our asbestos attorneys have helped asbestos victims for over 30 years.
-If asbestos exposure has affected you and you are suffering from an asbestos–related disease, contact our team of asbestos attorneys to learn more about how we can help you.
+Our California asbestos attorneys have helped asbestos and mesothelioma victims for over 35 years.
+If asbestos exposure has affected you and you are suffering from an asbestos-related disease, like mesothelioma, contact our team of California asbestos exposure attorneys to learn more about how we can help you.